BV-BRC/BV-BRC-Docs/docroot/quick_references/services/taxonomic_classification_service.md

 ![Krona-based interactive Taxonomic Classification Chart](../images/taxonomic_classification_service_2_images/individual_krona_plot.png)

 This interactive chart provides a visual representation of the reads mapping to each taxon.
 Clicking on a taxon within the pie chart will provide a summary of the reads mapping to that specific selection on the upper right corner.
 Double clicking with a section will open that specific section to view.
 It is possible to change the maximum depth, font size and chart size by clicking the plus and minus buttons.
-Clicking the colapse check box will detemrine if you show every taxa level that is currently selected.
-The sanpshot button will capture an image of the krona plot at the current.
+Clicking the collapse check box will determine if you show every taxa level that is currently selected.
+The snapshot button will capture an image of the krona plot at the current.

 Single sample Krona plots are available in the sample level directories.
 Multisample Krona plots are available in the landing page for the job.
-Navigating the multisample Krona plot is the same as navigating an indvidual Krona plot.
-To toggle between samples select the SAMPLE ID.b.krona in the box below the Krona logo.
+Navigating the multisample Krona plot is the same as navigating an individual Krona plot.
+To toggle between samples, select the “SAMPLE ID.b.krona” in the box below the Krona logo.
 This is the name of the file used to create the plot.
 The start of the file name will be the user entered SAMPLE ID.
+Or use the arrow buttons on the right-hand side.

 ### MultiQC Report

 ![interactive MultiQC Report](../images/taxonomic_classification_service_2_images/MultiQC_toolbox.png)

 The MultiQC Report will display a compilation of sample results from FastQC and Kraken2 into one place.
 If you are new to MultiQC, an introductory video walkthrough is available above General Statistics.
 Use the toolbox to interact with the contents of the report.
-There are multiple ways to interac with this report.
+There are multiple ways to interact with this report.
 Subsection most plots by clicking to highlight a portion of the plot or clicking and dragging a subsection of the plot.

-To export an individual plot (before or after manipulations) use the "Export Plot" button in the upper right hand corner of the individual plot.
+To export an individual plot (before or after manipulations) use the "Export Plot" button in the upper right-hand corner of the individual plot.

-The Multiqc Toolbox is a very powerful aspect of the report.
-To itneract with the MultiQC report Toolbox, click the icons along the right hand side.
+The MultiQC Toolbox is a very powerful aspect of the report.
+To interact with the MultiQC report Toolbox, click the icons along the right-hand side.
  * The "Pin" icon called "highlight" allows you to highlight specific text in the report.
  * The "A" icon called "rename" allows you to rename samples in the report.
-You could also paste the columns of a tab-deliminated table here (for example, the sample_key.CSV from the job output)
+You could also paste the columns of a tab-delaminated table here (for example, the sample_key.CSV from the job output)
  * The "Eye" with a strike through called "hide" allows you to show or hide specific samples.
- * The "Download" icon called "export" in the Images tab, alows you manipulate the plots within the report and export selected plots.
+ * The "Download" icon called "export" in the Images tab, allows you manipulate the plots within the report and export selected plots.
 Plots can be manipulated in the following ways:
    * Size changes the number of pixels.
-   * Use the dropdown to selet .PNG, .JPEG, .SGV for the output image of the plot.
+   * Use the dropdown to select  .PNG, .JPEG, .SGV for the output image of the plot.
    * Plot scaling allows you to change the scale of your plot.
 Click in the check box to select the images for output.
-Then, at the bottom of this list, select "Download Plot Image" to save these images
+Then, at the bottom of this list, select "Download Plot Image" to save these images.

-Under the Data tab you are able to download the exact raw data used to create the plots.
+Under the Data tab you can download the exact raw data used to create the plots.
 Click in the check box to select which plot(s) to download the data from.
 Then, at the bottom of the list, select "Download Plot Data"

 ### Sample Key